-With between 50 and 500 user accounts, the idea that we’re going to use a new password for every site, never write them down, not store them in my browser, and then somehow always remember them can sound impossible.
-Luckily, there’s some super simple patterns and tools that can keep you from worrying about this ever again.
+We get it.
+With between 50 and 500 user accounts, the idea that we should use a new password for every site, never write them down, never store them in our browser, and then somehow always remember them can sound impossible.
+Luckily, there are some super simple patterns and tools that can keep you from worrying about this ever again.

-I’ll get into all of the reasons why these steps are so important afterwards, but let’s jump into the meat and potatoes of what you can do first:
+We’ll dig into all of the reasons why these steps are so important afterward, but first, let’s jump into the meat and potatoes of what to do.

-Tools that hackers use to crack passwords can get through a short password easily, but the longer your password is, the more impossible your password becomes to crack.
+Tools that hackers use to crack passwords can get through a short password easily, but the longer your password is, the more challenging your password is to crack.

-But if you use the first one, it’s nearly impossible for a human to remember, whereas the second one can easily be remembered, meaning you don’t have to write it down or store it in a file.
+But if you use the second one, it’s nearly impossible for a human to remember, whereas the first one can easily be remembered, meaning you don’t have to write it down or store it in a file.

-Step 1: Come up with at least two great passwords.
-Be sure to use a mix of capital and lowercase letters, and at least one special character and number.
-One can be used for sites that you’re not sure are super secure, or when you know you’ll be sharing that password with family or coworkers.
-Never share the second one, and use it for accounts that require higher security, such as your bank, credit cards, and any accounts where you’ve granted them the ability to store your credit card to.
+Be sure to use a mix of capital and lowercase letters, at least one special character, and a number.
+One can be used for sites that you’re not sure if they're trustworthy or are managing your security properly, or in situations where you know you’ll be sharing that password with family or coworkers.
+The second one is yours alone and should never be shared.
+Use it for your accounts that require higher security, such as your bank, credit cards, and any accounts where you’ve granted them the ability to store your credit card information.
 For example:

 Here, we’ve taken the last two letters of the web address and added them to the beginning of your password.
-There’s plenty of patterns you can use too.
+There’s plenty of patterns you can choose to use.
 Maybe you take the first letter, or first three letters, and put it at the end of your password instead.
-Feel free to choose your own pattern here that makes the most sense to you, but then stick to it every time.
+Create your own pattern here that makes the most sense to you, and then stick to it every time.